 Over 100 trillion bacteria live in your gut.

 They carry out all activities and form a stable ecosystem there.
 These bacteria influence food digestion and control the general well-being of the body.

-As mentioned earlier, trillions of bacteria form an efficient ecosystem in the gut.
 These bacteria are known as the "gut microbiome,” "gut microbiota," or "gut microflora.”
-They consist of both the "good bacteria" and the 'bad bacteria.”
+They consist of both the "good bacteria" and the “bad bacteria.”

-The good bacteria don't just make your gut healthy; they also keep the bad bacteria in check.
-A healthy gut is one with an optimal balance of these good bacteria.
+A healthy gut is one with an optimal balance of good and bad bacteria.
 It means the good bacteria are at a reasonable level in the gut, ensuring efficient food digestion and absorption.

-A healthy gut doesn't just have an equal balance of bacteria.
-It also has a healthy number of immune cells.
+Additionally, a healthy gut also has a healthy number of immune cells.
 Immune cells help fight bacteria and other harmful microorganisms in the body.
-The gut is also not left out.

 A healthy gut also has good communication with the brain and the entire nervous system.
 It may also affect your mood.
 This occurs due to the relationship between your brain and your gut.